jefferyq2/turbulencepp/README.md

-# Turbulence
+# Turbulence++

-Turbulence release is used for injecting different failure scenarios into a BOSH deployed system.
+Turbulence++ release is used for injecting different failure scenarios into a BOSH deployed system.
 Currently the following scenarios are supported:

 - VM termination on BOSH supported IaaSes
 - impose CPU/RAM/IO load